We are all human

 We are all human, with skills and dreams.

 We raise awareness of the different forms of exploitation and discrimination affecting refugee and migrant women and support them to find a fulfilling ways to live life.
 Our aims are to find ways to influence positive social change so that issues are prevented from repeating. contribute to the national NGO coalitions including Sisters not Strangers and Lift the Ban Campaign.
-We want to end detention and destitution, and actively campaign with partners on these issues.
-We attended the UN CEDAW – UK State review on violence against women in 2018-2019.
+We want to end detention and destitution, and actively work with partners on these issues.
+See our Research and Policy and Networking pages for newsletters and reports.

 Sharing & Learning Knowledge